 Inadequate knowledge, failing to attribute findings to appropriate causes, complicated procedures, and blind reliance on prior findings and comparison to prior MRIs or CTs could lead to misinterpretation of findings.

 The metacognitive psychological approach can be used to reduce interpretive errors.
 Radiologists should be skeptical during the review and analyze what had led to the abnormality in the finding.
 Using checklists to avoid missing common findings would be a reminder and restrict the diagnosis errors.
-Since the errors made by the radiologist who reads MRI scans or CT scans wrong, can lead to irrevocable damages to the patients, utmost care should be undertaken when interpreting them.
+Since the errors made by the radiologist who reads MRI scans or CT scans wrong can lead to irrevocable damage to the patients, utmost care should be undertaken when interpreting them.

 According to National Center for Biotechnology Information, around 38% of the 380 communication errors in radiology directly affected the patient’s care.
 Failure to communicate the abnormalities in the imaging studies to the treating physician can exacerbate the patient’s condition to something fatal.

-Suppose the patient’s past medical history and imaging studies come in handy to the radiologist from the treating clinician, he can be clear and vigilant as he knows what all can be expected and what should be concentrated in the CT scans or MRI scans.
+Suppose the patient’s past medical history and imaging studies come in handy to the radiologist from the treating clinician, he can be clear and vigilant as he knows what can be expected and what should be concentrated in the CT scans or MRI scans.

 Reporting errors in radiology can be from the part of the descriptor while inferring the diagnosis and recording into the report.
 Defects in the communication medium could transfer false data and end up harming the patient.
-Therefore, effective transmission of diagnosis to the treating physician is inevitable in deciding proper treatment plans and constructive progress in the healing process.
+Therefore, effective transmission of diagnosis to the treating physician is inevitable in deciding on proper treatment plans and constructive progress in the healing process.
 Illegible handwritten imaging reports could mislead the treating physician and lead to wrong treatment.